tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 #### Get the Plugin
-To download the plugin (or any other ones), you can simply navigate to the `AssetLib` tab next to `Game` at the top center of the Godot editor.
+To download the plugin, you can simply navigate to the `AssetLib` tab next to `Game` at the top center of the Godot editor.

 1. **Search** for `Debug Draw 3D`
 2. **Click** on it and **press** `Download`